 Sucking is the final step to soothing your newborn.
 The action of breastfeeding, bottle feeding or sucking a soother satisfies baby’s natural urge and can soothe almost immediately after following the 5 S’s from step one.

-I suggest you try them out or share this article with someone who might benefit and hopefully you will soon have a happy, calm newborn.
-Don’t forget to let me know how you get on in the comments below!
+I suggest you try or share this article with someone who might benefit and hopefully you will have a happy, calm newborn.
+Don’t forget if you have some helpful hints yourself include them in the comments below!